Place Vertu: Ownership

 Place Vertu was originally the property of Cambridge Leaseholds with co-ownership by both Simpsons-Sears and the Hudson's Bay Company.
 It was one of Cambridge's only shopping malls in the province of Quebec.

 In 2001, Cambridge merged with Ivanhoe to become Ivanhoe Cambridge; Place Vertu became the property of this combined company.
-Ten years later, in 2011, Ivanhoe Cambridge sold the mall to Primaris.
+Ten years later, in 2011, Ivanhoe Cambridge sold the mall to Primaris REIT.

 Place Vertu is now managed by the Westcliff Group.

+Public transit

+STM buses stop around the mall, while the Exo buses stop nearby at Côte-Vertu and Beaulac.